 Gail is President of Brandt & Hochman Literary Agents, Inc., where she has worked since 1983.
 She is the President of the Association of Authors’ Representatives (the AAR), the one professional organization of literary and theatrical agents in the U.S., and you can always find her with her nose in a book (or a manuscript).
 In 2006, she was awarded NCJW NY’s Jane Strauss Award for her dedication to bringing authors to speak at various Council programs.
 She lives in Park Slope, Brooklyn.
 Her son Jacob is a graduate of Pomona College and lives in Paris, France; her daughter Elena is a graduate of Carleton.
 Gail is the daughter of long-time Board member Estelle Hochman.

-Elaine was most recently General Counsel of Litigation and Regulatory Enforcement of the Citi Institutional Clients Group.
+Elaine currently serves as the General Counsel at Interactive Brokers.
+Prior to that, Elaine was General Counsel of Litigation and Regulatory Enforcement of the Citi Institutional Clients Group.
 Her group was responsible for all litigation, internal investigations and regulatory inquiries and related investigations, sweeps and enforcement proceedings for Citi’s institutional businesses, including investment banking, sales and trading, capital markets origination and private banking.

 Prior to starting at Citigroup in 1997, Ms. Mandelbaum was a litigation attorney at the New York office of Jones, Day, Reavis & Pogue, and previously at Paul, Weiss, Rifkind, Wharton & Garrison.
 She is a member of the SIFMA Compliance & Legal Society Executive Committee, and is on the Board of Directors of the Legal Action Center and the American Friends of Hebrew University.
 She is a frequent speaker on topics relating to complex securities litigation, as well as internal and regulatory investigations.
 Ms. Mandelbaum is a graduate of Yale College and of Harvard Law School.